 Asphalt shingles are fairly inexpensive.
-They cost between $100 and $150 per shingle, and a professional installation fee of $1,700 – $8,400.
+They cost between $80 and $100 per square (100 sq. ft.), and a professional installation fee of $1,700 – $8,400.
 When coated, these architectural roofing shingles meet the standards for a cool roof as set out by the Energy Star, and this can earn you a rebate.
 They however need to be used in fairly temperate climates that do not experience very extreme weather changes.
 Compared to the more premium roofing materials like cedar shakes, metal, slate and clay tiles, asphalt shingles tend to be less durable with a relatively short life span of 20 to 30 years.

 There are different types of asphalt roof shingles: 3-tab shingles, fiberglass and organic shingles.
 On average, 3-tab asphalt shingles cost between $2,300 – $5,300 to install, which is fairly inexpensive.
 They have cutouts that run along their bottom edge and gives one shingle the look of three different shingles when they are installed.

 Fiberglass asphalt shingles cost slightly more than three-tab asphalt shingles to install, at $3,800 – $8,000.
 They are made from a base mat of fiberglass and are layered with some waterproof coating.
 Fiberglass shingles are fire resistant, resistant to and UV rays, lightweight and durable, with a longer warranty compared to other forms of asphalt shingles.

 Organic asphalt shingles on the other hand are made from wood chips, felt, recycled cardboard or paper soaked in asphalt.
 The asphalt-soaked organic material is coated with an additional thick layer of asphalt, followed by another layer of ceramic granules, making them waterproof.

 Though they are not as long lasting as fiberglass, organic asphalt shingles are inexpensive and preferred by many builders for their aesthetic features.